Electrical and Computer Engineering - Master of Engineering, Master of Science

 Elective Courses

-Students may enter the program with courses that cover some of the material in related disciplines; however, they must complete at least 6-9 credit hours of elective courses selected in consultation with their faculty adviser.
+Students may enter the program with courses that cover some of the material in related disciplines; however, they must complete 3-9 credit hours of elective courses selected in consultation with their faculty adviser.

 CPB/MME 612Engineering Analysis3